+- Let them cool.
 To prevent your brownies from falling apart, make sure they’re cool before cutting.
-You can cut them into squares if you’re baking in a square pan or into wedges if using a round pan.
+You can cut them into squares if you’re using a square pan or into wedges if using a round pan.

 And that’s it!
 Serve with a cold glass of milk or top with a scoop of vanilla ice cream!